Plzeň’s golden standard / Exploring the heart of West Bohemia

 The climb to the observation deck involves 301 steps, but the reward is the most comprehensive panoramic view of West Bohemia.
 On a clear day, the rolling hills of the Bohemian Forest tease the horizon.
 Inside, the cathedral is home to the Plzeň Madonna, a masterpiece of 14th-century sculpture.
 The square itself, Náměstí Republiky, is an attraction in its own right—broad, bustling, and framed by the ornate Renaissance Town Hall.

-Architectural Grandeur: The Great Synagogue and Loos Interiors
+Architectural grandeur / The Great Synagogue and Loos Interiors

 Plzeň’s cultural depth is perhaps best represented by The Great Synagogue.
 This massive structure, with its distinctive twin towers and red domes, survived the Second World War and stands today as a testament to the city’s once-vibrant Jewish community.
 Its interior, recently restored, is breathtaking in its scale and Moorish-Romanesque detail.